CMSgov/beneficiary-fhir-data/ops/terraform/services/pipeline/modules/bfd_pipeline_manager/README.md

 [scheduled actions](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-scheduled-scaling.html)
 applied to its AutoScaling Group.
 In more detail:

-- If the file was uploaded to either of the `Incoming` folders, this `env`'s an action to scale-out a single instance is scheduled on the CCW BFD Pipeline's ASG.
+- If the file was uploaded to either of the `Incoming` folders, an action to scale-out a single instance is scheduled on the CCW BFD Pipeline's ASG.
 This action is scheduled either immediately if the file belongs to a data load timestamped in the past or it is scheduled for the time specified by the file's data load in the future.
 This means that incoming loads that should be loaded immediately will start the Pipeline immediately, and those that should be loaded in the future will start the Pipeline when they need to be loaded
 - If the file was _removed_ from either of the `Incoming` folders _and_ there are no other files within that file's data load in its `Incoming` folder, then the corresponding ASG Scheduled Action